• Skip to primary navigation

 There are many different ways to make it, as it usually happens with popular cuisine dishes.
 However, this version of the popular recipe is one of the richest I have ever tried.

-This recipe will give you instructions on cooking this dish in 3 ways: on the stove, in a Crockpot, and the Instant Pot.
+This recipe will give you instructions on cooking this dish in 3 ways: on the stove, in a Crockpot, and in the Instant Pot.
 You will discover how easy it is to make this recipe using classic or modern methods.

 It is delicious and easy to make, and you can serve this meat stew with any side dish you enjoy.